wxWidgets/wxWidgets/debian/README.HowToBuild.txt

 Environment
 -----------

-The various dpkg helper tools will use some environtment settings to provide default values.
+The various dpkg helper tools will use some environment settings to provide default values.
 I have these set:

        DEBFULLNAME='Robin Dunn'